Essential Freshwater Package - farmers guide

 Home » My Region » Tasman Rural Hub » Essential Freshwater Package - farmers guide

-The new rules apply to all farmers, and are in addition to the existing regional rules in the Tasman Resource Management Plan.
-These new rules are being introduced in phases so you’ll be able to prepare and adapt to them over a period of time.
+These rules apply to all farmers and are in addition to the existing regional rules in the Tasman Resource Management Plan.
+They’re being rolled out in phases, giving you and the Council time to prepare and adjust.
+We have unpicked these rules and presented them here in an easily digestible format.

 Essential Freshwater Regulations